30 Oct 2007

 Today I dropped Lady and Thomas off at their jujitsu class and took Duncan with me to an enormous hardware shop.
 I had to buy a mousetrap.
 (I'd been reading in bed the night before when a little mammal intruder scuttled out from under my wardrobe door, then in again.
 There wasn't much I could do at the time except block up gap to try to contain it.)
 I choose a live trap thing so if it works, we'll have to release it away from the house.
 Duncan was fine, and had fun with some singing and dancing Christmas stuff, and a Jack in the Box (well teddy in a box really) which made him shriek with delight.
 When I'd sorted the purchases, he insisted in leaving the shop the way we'd entered, even though there are separate entrance and exit doors.
 I realised that he always does this now.
 When we're in the supermarket, we have to push the trolley back through the shop, instead of along the back of the checkouts.
 It's a funny little thing to need to do.
 But it's easy enough to manage.
 I hope he won't feel the need to leave the way he came in if we ever visit the new Ikea when it opens!

 23 Oct 2007

 James Watson has fled back home after shooting his mouth off just a bit too much.
 He was hardly a paragon of decency before he made his frankly racist, sexist and disablist statements to the press last week.
-It's sort of surprising to realise how the Science Museum and other organisations decided not to give him a platform, as if they were unaware of his reputation for thoughtless and inflammatory views.
-I first read about his warped opinions on Michelle Dawson's QuickTopic list.
-Someone (Philip, I think) had reviewed a book in which Watson had said several unsavoury things.
+It's surprising to realise the manner by which the Science Museum and other organisations decided not to give him a platform, as if they were unaware of his reputation for thoughtless and inflammatory views.

 This is the Times quote that caused the most fuss;